northscaler/release-management/readme.md

 * `--alpha-beta`:  uses
     * `alpha` for both the main branch name & pre prerelease token, and
     * `beta` for the RC prerelease token
-* `--pre-rc`:  (legacy behavior) uses
+* `--pre-rc`:  (closest to pre-2.x behavior) uses
     * `master` for the main branch name,
     * `pre` for pre prerelease token, and
     * `rc` for the RC prerelease token

-This repo includes examples based on GitLab's CI/CD configuration file that illustrate how semver version strings are used to build, push artifacts & deploy to different environments.
+## Helpful features

+### _Your_ `release` script

+Since you will likely customize your release management process, git repos & environments, we have provided a basic [release.example](release.example) script for you to include in the repos that you use `release-management` in.
+One convenient thing it does is to automatically download the version of [`release.sh`](release.sh) that you depend on, so you should make sure to gitignore `release.sh` (plus, it would dork with your actual release if you didn't gitignore it).

+Copy [release.example](release.example) to your local repo, make it executable (`chmod +x ...` or similar), and modify it to suit your needs.
+You should commit your copy of [release.example](release.example) along with the rest of your repo contents.

+### CI/CD integration

 Git branches, semver strings and environments are all closely related.
+To illustrate, this repo includes examples based on GitLab's CI/CD configuration file that illustrate how semver version strings are used to build, push artifacts & deploy to different environments.
+Similar concepts apply to other CI/CD providers.

-See [this minimal GitLab example file](.gitlab-ci.example-minimal.yml) or [this GitLab + GCP/GCR/GKE example](.gitlab-ci.example-gcp.yml) for more information.
+See [this minimal GitLab example file](.gitlab-ci.example-minimal.yml) or [this GitLab & GCP/GCR/GKE example](.gitlab-ci.example-gcp.yml) for more information.

 ## Workflow